-Access Database Normalisation levels 1, 2, 3; getting normal about it!
+Access Database Normalisation levels 1, 2, 3; geting normal about it!

 The process of Database Normalisation was developed by E.F.Codd who is widely considered the father of relational database theory.